 Listen to Liberal Democrats make speeches and there are frequent references to historical figures, but drawn from a small cast.
 Just the quartet of John Stuart Mill, William Gladstone, David Lloyd George, David Penhaligon corner almost all of the market.
 Some of the forgotten figures deserve their obscurity but others do not.

 Charles James Fox’s defence of civil liberties against a dominating government during wartime or Earl Grey’s leading of the party back into power and major constitutional reform are good examples of mostly forgotten figures who could just as well be a regular source of reference, quotation and inspiration as the traditional quartet.
-So in this occasional series I am highlighting some of the other figures who have been unjustly forgotten.
+So in this occasional series I highlight some of the other figures who have been unjustly forgotten.

 Technically born Beatrice Nancy Seear, but known by her middle name, Nancy Seear in her time was one of the most prominent female politicians for the Liberals and then Liberal Democrats.
 She had a formidable grasp of detail, an impressive speech-making ability and a recurrent sense of fun.